 Don't give a recorded statement to insurance or discuss the specifics of the accident on social media until speaking with an experienced personal injury lawyer.

-After that last step, your attorney can review your case and investigate the accident to determine both who is liable and how much compensation you deserve.
+After that last step, your car accident attorney can review your case and investigate the accident to determine both who is liable and how much compensation you deserve.
 Your financial recovery could potentially include elements like pain and suffering, lost income, and medical bills from the crash.